sivaramsk/cloud-platform/README.md

 2. Terraform 0.12 (https://www.terraform.io/downloads.html)
 3. az (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

+This would launch an AKS cluster along with 50G of filestore.

 Deployment:

 Checkout the repo:
 git clone https://github.com/sivaramkannan/azure-aks.git

 Configure terraform:
   The default number of nodes that will be installed is 3 worker nodes with 4vCPUS and 16G RAM.
-Refer this page for configuring different machine type - https://azure.microsoft.com/en-in/pricing/details/virtual-machines/linux/
+Refer this page for configuring different machine type - https://azure.microsoft.com/en-in/pricing/details/virtual-machines/linux/.
+You can change the configuration in the file aks-cluster.tf under agent_pool_profile.count.
+  You can also change the configuration for the file store size in file-store.tf where the quota is set to 50G

 Login to Azure:
 1. Login to azure in your browser.